 How to make 5 Minute Creamy Kale?

 - Step 1: Preheat a large skillet over medium heat.
-Add ½ tbsp. garlic olive oil or olive oil to the skillet and add the kale to start wilting down.
+Add ½ tbsp. olive oil to the skillet and add the kale to start wilting down.

-- Step 2: Add the creamy lemon sauce ingredients to a small bowl (nut butter, lemon juice, garlic olive oil and salt).
+- Step 2: Add the creamy lemon sauce ingredients to a small bowl (nut butter, lemon juice, olive oil, garlic powder and salt).

 - Step 4: Once the kale has started to wilt down, turn off the stove.